 S&P 500 (reference) 7,537 +0.72% 1.0% below its 52-week high

-The proxy’s 2.78% gain leaves it 8.4% below its 52-week high of 102.57, with the full range running 66.80–102.57 — a market that has recovered hard but has not reclaimed its peak.
+The proxy’s 2.78% gain leaves it 8.4% below its 52-week high of 102.57.
+The full range runs 66.80–102.57 — a market that has recovered hard but has not reclaimed its peak.

-The live market board above carries the regional closes in full; the country-risk reading of roughly 412 basis points as of July 5 is the tightest since 2018 and the single figure underpinning the whole trade.
+The live market board above carries the regional closes in full.
+The country-risk reading of roughly 412 basis points as of July 5 is the tightest since 2018 and the single figure underpinning the whole trade.

 Live Market IntelligenceArgentina — Live Market BoardInside: market breadth, the sector heatmap, currencies & rates, the Latin America scoreboard and the full instrument board.